theosross/GrIS_IceMarginalBoundaries/README.md

 # GrIS_IceMarginalBoundaries
-Code repository for research publication Greenland Ice Sheet retreat leads to divergent reconfiguration of its freshwater and oceanic margins
+Code repository for the research publication Greenland Ice Sheet retreat leads to divergent reconfiguration of its freshwater and oceanic margins